apsislabs/iron-vault/src/roadmap.md

 * **Completed** Deserialized Record structure from JSON.
 * Update Database to be able to store new Password.
 * Update Database to be able to retrieve Password.
-* Clean up database implementation

 ### Milestone 3 - Store And Retrieve Arbitrary Metadata for Named Passwords
 * Update record to be able to easily fetch metadata attributes

+## Milestone 4 - Clean up database implementation
+* Clean up database implementation
+* Clean up publically exposed mod

 ### Future Milestones TBD